 It is the kind of wisdom that, in all its humanity and clarity, deserves a place at the table with our greatest philosophers.” –The Los Angeles Times’ Review of Eating Animals

 Eating Animals is currently being adapted into a major motion documentary.
 The film is being produced by Academy Award®-winning actress and Farm Forward supporter Natalie Portman with funding from Twitter founders Biz Stone and Evan Williams.
 Christopher Quinn, the award-winning director of God Grew Tired of Us, will direct the film.
 Farm Forward CEO Aaron Gross has met with Portman and Williams and is working closely with Quinn on the documentary, just as he did with Foer on the book.

 Farm Forward believes the film will reintroduce the traditional philosophy of high-welfare animal agriculture and the value of plant-based alternatives to a new audience that otherwise might never learn the truth about industrial animal agriculture.
-We believe the film will build even greater momentum in the push to end the abuses of factory farming.
+We believe the film, which is scheduled for release in 2016, will build even greater momentum in the push to end the abuses of factory farming.

 Inspiring Future Generations of Leaders

 In 2012, Farm Forward held our first series of Virtual Classroom Visits with Jonathan Safran Foer.
 Foer met with more than 2,100 high school and college students in eight webinar sessions to discuss animal welfare, environmental degradation, avian influenza, ag-gag, and other issues raised in his international best-seller Eating Animals.
 Seventy college and high school classes in three countries and twenty U.S. states participated.